amrit-regmi/Shift-Handover-System/README.md

     -  shift must acknowledge the last Handover and action (Defer / Complete ) on pending tasks before submit - Implmented
     -  BarCode / Password  confirmation of worktime for Each User listed. - Password Confirmation Implmented
     -  New User can add themself to shift if they are not in the system. - Implemented
-    -  Browse old Handovers per Station
+    -  Browse old Handovers per Station - Implemented
+    -  Station Info Page (Staffs,costumer,contacts,procedures)
-    -  Browse all the open tasks
+    -  Browse all the open tasks - SKIPPED FOR NOW
 6. After each Handover HTML formatted Email will be sent to all receving group set by station Manager
 7. Staff Panel
     - Individual Staff can login  to view their working hours / Add clerification